plone/training/theming/theme-package.rst

 This will bring over everything from the ``viewlet-above-content`` block from Plone.

-This includes also the Breadcrumb bar.
-Because our current theme does not provide a breadcrumb bar, we can just drop them from Plone content, like this:
+This also includes the Breadcrumb bar.
+Because our current theme does not provide a breadcrumb bar, we can just drop it from the Plone content, like this:

 .. code-block:: xml